Friday, May 15, 2026

 Employers or clients are often more interested in your design process than just the final result.
 For each class project, consider including a breakdown of your creative journey.
 This can include initial sketches, mood boards, wireframes, and the final outcome.
 Demonstrating how you approached the project can help others understand your problem-solving skills and how you work through design challenges.

-Tip: If you worked on a branding project, for example, include details about your concept development, color choices, typography selection, and how you tailored the design to meet the project’s objectives.
+Tip: If you have worked on a branding project, for example, include details about your concept development, color choices, typography selection, and how you tailored the design to meet the project’s objectives.

 2. Polish the Final Project